Home | Bibliography | Site Search | Site Map

 "I think you might do something better ... than ... asking riddles that have no answers."

 "For we ourselves made them unanswerable" (Z § 259).
 Or did we?
 Or does the nature of our existence make them unanswerable?
-(Wittgenstein always wants to say there is no problem, even though he recognizes there is one, whereas we'd want to say there are philosophical problems and these are those problems.)
+(Wittgenstein always wants to say there is no problem, even though he recognizes there is one, whereas we recognize and say that there is an unanswerable riddle.)

 "Theory like mist on eyeglasses: obscures facts" (Charlie Chan in Egypt, 1935).
-Theories are eyeglasses: but it is not possible to even try to see without them (PI § 103).
-Wittgenstein's theories about the origins of philosophy are eyeglasses, but as is also the classical view of philosophy's origin (Theaetetus 155c-d).
+The mists of preconception ... although "all fact is already theory" (Goethe), i.e. all fact is conceived fact (preconception); there are no unmisted facts.
+Eyeglasses are themselves theories = points of view, but is it not possible to see without eyeglasses (PI § 103).
+Wittgenstein's theories about the origins of philosophy are eyeglasses -- (Wittgenstein doesn't want to solve philosophical problems; he wants to explain them away as not problems at all: he says that a philosopher is a man with a confused mind, bewitched or mystified and misled in various ways by his own language, not by existence itself) -- but so is the classical view of philosophy's origin (Theaetetus 155c-d), that philosophical perplexity is caused by the nature of things, not by linguistic confusion.
 (Preconceptions, ibid. § 107.
 Pretensions, OC § 549.
 Thinking you know what you don't know.)

 "Look at it this way: to exist is not necessarily to exist as an object for an hypothesis."
 This is a grammatical remark -- if it is anything (i.e. if it is not nonsense).